You are landed here that means interested to buy floating plants for your aquarium.

 7. Fairy Moss Floating Pond Plants 2-order/Green water control moss Aquarium Floating Plants

-This floating aquarium plant, often also referred to as mosquito ferns, takes place in a group of ferns and will float great on the surface of the aquarium.
+This best floating aquarium plant, often also referred to as mosquito ferns, takes place in a group of ferns and will float great on the surface of the aquarium.

 It has a stitched appearance that hides a single root sticking out of each stem.
 They come in different colors, shades of red form green.